Carolyn Hester

 Carolyn Sue Hester (born January 28, 1937) is an American folk singer and songwriter.
-She was a figure in the early 1960s folk music revival.
+She was a figure in the early 1960s American folk music revival.

 Biography

 Hester's first album was produced by Norman Petty in 1957.
 She made her second album for Tradition Records, run by the Clancy Brothers, in 1960.
 She became known for "The House of the Rising Sun" and "She Moved Through the Fair".

-Hester was one of many young Greenwich Village singers who rode the crest of the 1960s folk music wave, helping launch Gerde's Folk City in 1960.
-She appeared on the cover of the May 30, 1964 issue of the Saturday Evening Post.
-According to Don Heckman of the Los Angeles Times, Hester was "one of the originals—one of the small but determined gang of ragtag, early-'60s folk singers who cruised the coffee shops and campuses, from Harvard Yard to Bleecker Street, convinced that their music could help change the world."
+Hester was one of many young Greenwich Village singers who rode the 1960s folk music wave.
+In 1960, she helped launch Gerde's Folk City.
+She appeared on the cover of the May 30, 1964, issue of the Saturday Evening Post.
+Don Heckman of the Los Angeles Times wrote that Hester was "one of the originals—one of the small but determined gang of ragtag, early-'60s folk singers who cruised the coffee shops and campuses, from Harvard Yard to Bleecker Street, convinced that their music could help change the world."
 Hester, dubbed "The Texas Songbird," was politically active, spearheading the controversial boycott of the television program Hootenanny when Pete Seeger was blacklisted from it.

 John H. Hammond signed Hester to Columbia Records in 1960.
 That same year Hester met Richard Fariña, and they married 18 days later.
 They separated after less than two years.
 In 1961, Hester met Bob Dylan and invited him to play on her third album, her first on the Columbia label.
-Recorded at Columbia Studios, New York City, in September 1961, this album was Bob Dylan's first official recording.
+Recorded at Columbia Studio A in New York City in September 1961, it marked Dylan's first official studio session.
 Hammond, her producer, quickly signed Dylan to the label.
 Hester turned down the opportunity to join a folk trio with Peter Yarrow and Paul Stookey, who then found stardom with Mary Travers as Peter, Paul, & Mary.
-Hester collaborated with Bill Lee and Bruce Langhorne, but she concentrated exclusively on traditional material.
-In the late 1960s, unable to succeed as a folk-rock artist, she explored psychedelic music as part of the Carolyn Hester Coalition before drifting out of the music industry of the period.
+Hester collaborated with Bill Lee and Bruce Langhorne, but she concentrated on traditional material.